|Samsung HMD Odyssey+||Buy on Amazon|

 Of course, it has a lower resolution of the lens compared to other premium VR headsets, but the PS VR is still capable of delivering a 120-hertz refresh rate.
 It’s convenient if you’re playing a game or watching a movie.

-Virtual reality companies are still struggling to convince gamers that headsets are a necessary part of their lives.
-According to Mahoney, it’s no different in the sim racing world: “Most people still prefer the fixed monitors over VR.
-VR is extremely cool and immersive, but the screen resolution still leaves a bit to be desired in most cases.
-Also, headsets can become uncomfortable over a long period of time.”
+Companies with virtual reality are still struggling to convince people that headsets are a vital part of their lives.
+Mahoney says in the sim racing world, it’s no different: “Most people still prefer VR over fixed displays.
+VR is extremely cool and immersive, but in most cases, the screen resolution remains unwanted.
+Over a long time, headsets can also become uncomfortable.”